unicornpkg/libunicornpkg/CONTRIBUTING.md

 We use the [`just` command runner](https://just.systems).
 Instead of adding things to GitHub Actions, we prefer adding recipes to our `Justfile` that are then executed in GitHub Actions.

+You can enter a preconfigured CraftOS-PC emulator by running `just develop`.

 ## Code formatting

 We use a variety of code formatters to avoid wasting time on discussions about code formatting.